ACAP 4003: Auto Body and Collision Technician Apprentice Level 4 (E-pprentice)

 Prerequisites

-Students must be registered with SkilledTradesBC and have received an Apprentice Identification Number AND ACAP 3002 Auto Body and Collision Technician Apprentice Level 3 OR ACAP 3003 Auto Body and Collision Technician Apprentice Level 3 (E-pprentice).
+Students must be registered apprentices in the SkilledTradesBC Auto Body and Collision Technician program and have a valid SkilledTradesBC ID number AND ACAP 3002 Auto Body and Collision Technician Apprentice Level 3 OR ACAP 3003 Auto Body and Collision Technician Apprentice Level 3 (E-pprentice).

 Course Learning Outcomes